buildingSMART/IFC4.3.x-development/docs/properties/n/NominalDepth.md

 NominalDepth
 ============

-Nominal Depth of the object
+Nominal Depth of the object.